Termination of Innermost-Terminating Right-Linear Overlay Term Rewrite Systems: From Innermost Termination to Termination

 By definition, it is clear that if $\cR$ is a right-linear overlay TRS, then $\cR\cup\DP(\cR)$ is so. \begin{proposition} Let $\cR$ be a right-linear overlay TRS over a signature $\Sigma$.
-Then, for any $\cP \subseteq \DP(\cR)$, $\cR\cup\cP$ is a right-linear overlay TRS. \end{proposition} \begin{proof} Trivial by definition. \end{proof}
+Then, for any subset $\cP$ of $\DP(\cR)$ (i.e., $\cP \subseteq \DP(\cR)$), $\cR\cup\cP$ is a right-linear overlay TRS. \end{proposition} \begin{proof} Trivial by definition. \end{proof}

 Since $\DP(\cR)$ is a non-collapsing TRS, by \Cref{prop:RL-OVL-implies-RL-OVL-for-DPs}, we can choose any subset of $\DP(\cR)$ as $\cP$ in \Cref{thm:inf-chain-iff-inf-innermost-chain}.

 \begin{theorem} Let $\cR$ be a TRS, and $\cP \subseteq \DP(\cR)$ such that $\cR\cup\cP$ is a right-linear overlay system.
 Then, there exists no infinite minimal $(\cP,\cR)$-chain if and only if there exists no infinite innermost minimal $(\cP,\cR)$-chain. \end{theorem} \begin{proof} An immediate consequence of \Cref{thm:inf-chain-iff-inf-innermost-chain,prop:RL-OVL-implies-RL-OVL-for-DPs}. \end{proof}